digital-carver/my_first_programs/README.md

 Later programs make extensive use of `graphics.h` and `conio.h` features, and as such can't be tested by me (since I don't have a Turbo C environment with me).
 Please let me know if you were able to get them to run/encountered compiler errors/had fun with them!<br>
 (The testing is just for my own curiosity, the programs go here whether or not they succcessfully compile.)

-The order in which the programs are written in the notebook (which might be helpful to see if/how I progressed with time) is below:
+The order in which the programs are written in the notebook (which might be helpful to see if/how I progressed with time) is below.
+The descriptions on the links are (in most cases) from comments at the top of the programs in the notebook.

 1. [Finds whether a given no. is a prime number](prime.c)
 2. [Gives sum of N nos](sum_n.c)